Elections in Chile: Communal referendums

-Primaries
+Primary elections

 Chile employs a system of state-administered, legally binding primary elections to select candidates for president, senator, deputy, and mayor.
 Presidential and congressional primaries are held on the same day.

 Primaries can be conducted by a single political party or by a coalition of parties, known as a "pact."
 Independent candidates may participate if they are formally backed by a participating party or pact.
 However, an independent cannot run in a congressional primary if their supporting party is not part of a pact.
 Parties are permitted to form different pacts for presidential and parliamentary primaries.

 The rules for voter eligibility in a primary are set by the organizing party or pact.
 They may choose to open their primary to unaffiliated voters or even to voters registered with other parties.
-The exception is a presidential primary that includes an independent candidate; in this case, independent voters must be allowed to participate.
+The exception is a presidential primary that includes an independent candidate; in that case, independent voters must be allowed to participate.

 The results of these primaries are constitutionally binding.
 A candidate who loses is prohibited from running for the same office in the subsequent general election, unless the winning candidate dies or formally withdraws before the candidate registration deadline.

 By law, primaries are held on the twentieth Sunday before the general election.
 The first state-run primaries for president and deputy were held on June 30, 2013, followed by the first mayoral primaries on June 19, 2016.